Josie Barnes: Professional career

 Barnes joined the PWBA in 2015, the organization’s first season since returning from an 11-year hiatus (2004–2014).
 Prior to this, she made her first professional telecast at the 2012 U.S. Women's Open, finishing fifth.
 After a mostly unsuccessful 2015 campaign, she broke through with her first professional title at the PWBA Rochester Open, the tenth event of the 2016 season.

 She went on to win two more standard titles in 2018 and 2019, then won her first major championship in the 2021 U.S. Women's Open.
 At this event, Barnes earned the #1 seed in qualifying, and won her lone finals match against Singapore’s Cherie Tan by a score of 198–194.
 The winner’s share for the tournament was a PWBA-record $100,000.

+Barnes won her second major championship at the 2025 USBC Queens in Las Vegas.
+As the top seed, she defeated Sin Li Jane from Malaysia, 211–198, in the final match.
+Barnes earned the USBC Queens tiara and first place prize of $60,000.
+On July 14, Barnes won her sixth PWBA title at the PWBA Anniversary Open in Green Bay, Wisconsin.
+The televised finals were conducted at the Resch Center arena, with a PWBA-record 6,559 fans in attendance.
+As the #2 seed, Barnes defeated Verity Crawley in the semifinal match before topping #1 seed Kayla Smith in the championship match by a 236–191 score.
+This marks Barnes' first season with multiple titles.

 PWBA Tour titles

 Major championships are in bold text.